 JESIP Website http://www.jesip.org.uk/home

 NHS England.
-2015.
+2022.
 NHS England Emergency Preparedness, Resilience and Response Framework.
-NHS England National Emergency Preparedness, Resilience and Response Unit.
+[Online] Available at:

-APPENDIX 6: Guide for PHE staff and registrars carrying out health protection duties out of hours: Storing and transporting PII and confidential information off site
+APPENDIX 6 - Guide for UKHSA staff and registrars carrying out health protection duties out of hours: Storing and transporting PII and confidential information off site

 Purpose

-- to provide guidance on the storage and transport of confidential information or Person Identifiable Information (PII) for PHE staff and registrars working off-site and out-of-hours;
+- to provide guidance on the storage and transport of confidential information or Person Identifiable Information (PII) for UKHSA staff and registrars working offsite and out-of-hours;

 Background

-PHE Health Protection staff and registrars are required to undertake out-of-hours health protection duties, working away from the office.
+UKHSA Health Protection staff and registrars are required to undertake out-ofhours health protection duties, working away from the office.
 Information, including PII may need to be written down on paper, either at home or occasionally in transit before being transcribed into HPZone.
 There may also be occasions where IT systems fail, and transcribing into HPZone is not immediately possible.

 Legal requirements